code-with-amitk/Code-examples/System-Design/Scalable/facebook/fb-messenger/README.md

 ### Steps
   - *1-6* Same as facebook newsfeed.
   - *7.* Chat-server receives the message from user-1.
+User-1 will keep a connection open with the server to receive ACK.
   - *8.* chat server sends ack back to user-1 using zookeepr.
 Also pushes message on MOM
   - *9.* db-update gets notification and updates DB(with Message and timestamp).
 Timestamp will maintain ordering of messages.
   - *10.* fannout-msg service recieves notification and sends message to user.